createcandle/candle-weather/README.md

 # candle-weather
-A simple weather prediction addon that uses data from the WMO.
+A simple weather prediction addon that uses data from the World Meteorological Organization.

-More details:
+Learn more:

 https://www.candlesmarthome.com